zemiguel20/AirRaceGame/Documentation/Player/plane_movement.md

 ![lift curve](MovementImages/functionsLift.png)

+The lift and drag magnitude are calculated by `coefficient * relativeVelocity^2`.

-For the rotations, each of the 3 torques have a direction depending on the corresponding axis, and magnitude depends on the force multipler, the input multiplier and the plane velocity.
+For the rotations, each of the 3 torques have a direction depending on the corresponding axis, and magnitude depends on the torque multipler, the input multiplier and the plane velocity.

 ---